-Age-Restricted housing developments are permitted as a special exception by the Zoning Board of Adjustment and Site Plan review and approval by the Planning Board in the residential, general residential and agricultural, and commercial districts.
+Age-Restricted housing developments are permitted as a special exception by the Zoning Board of Adjustment and Site Plan review and approval by the Planning Board in the residential and commercial districts where Town water and sewer services are available.
 (See also Section 4.12.)
-(Amended March 2022.)
+(Amended March 2022, March 2023.)

 In considering and granting a special exception, the Zoning Board shall determine that:

 the proposed age-restricted housing development will not adversely impact the existing and future land uses in the underlying district;

 the proposed location is appropriate for age-restricted housing and is consistent with the stated intent and standards of Age-Restricted Housing District;

 the parcel area is sufficient, appropriate and adequate for the proposed use and the reasonable anticipated operation;

 the proposed age-restricted housing project will provide for the health, safety and welfare of the older occupants.

 All housing for older persons shall conform to the following standards: